 Many of our undergraduates participate in research and work in laboratories.

-151Master's Students
+151Master's students

-We offer two highly-ranked master’s programs in computer science and information security, giving students advanced technical skills they’ll need to take on leadership roles in the field.
+We offer two highly-ranked master’s programs in computer science and information security, giving students the advanced technical skills they’ll need to take on leadership roles in the field.

 205PhD students